esmond-adjei/hnh-accommodation/README.md

 A hall, hostel and homestel booking web application to help students discover available accommodation options in their school of choice.

+This is hte frontend of the application.
+The backend is available at [hnh-backend](https://github.com/esmond-adjei/hnh-backend)

 ---

 ![hnh-coming-soon](docs/hnh-coming-soon.gif)